Geol 102 - Environmental Geology » Spring 2020 » Week 2 Post Reading Quiz

 What is a map that illustrates the boundaries between different rock bodies and the locations of faults, springs, seeps, and landslide scarps called?

-A. A topographic map
+A topographic map

-B. An integrated hazard map
+An integrated hazard map

-C. A geologic map
+A derivative risk map

-D. A derivative risk map
+A geologic map

 Question #7